 Milk has been enjoyed throughout the world for thousands of years, it is a nutrient-rich fluid that female mammals produce to feed their young.
 The most consumed types come from cows.
-Milk consumption is a hotly debated topic in the nutrition world, so you might wonder if it is healthy or harmful.
 Below are 5 science-backed health benefits of milk so you can decide if it is the right choice for you.

 Milk Is Packed with Nutrients